ardymarky/Blickfeld-LiDAR-based-pointcloud-using-ICP/README.md

 ```

 Replace `xxx` with any port number that is not 0, 255, or 26.
 Replace the gateway4 IP address with the IP address on the back of the newtwork switch or router.
 Replace `eth0` with the name of the ethernet cable if different.
+After making changes to the yaml file, run `sudo netplan apply` to apply the changes.

 #### Capture Data